Canadian Football League: Potential future expansion

-Potential CFL expansion markets are the Maritimes, Quebec City, Saskatoon, Kitchener, London, and Windsor, all of which have been lobbying for Canadian Football League franchises in recent years.
+Potential CFL expansion markets are the Maritimes, Quebec City, Saskatoon, Kitchener, London, and Windsor, all of which have lobbied for Canadian Football League franchises in recent years.
 During the 1970s and 1980s, Harold Ballard attempted multiple times (albeit all unsuccessfully) to secure a second CFL team for Toronto (either by way of expansion or by relocating the Hamilton Tiger-Cats), under the premise that Canada's largest city could support two teams.

 Maritimes

 Since the 1980s, the CFL has occasionally played exhibition and, later, regular-season games at various cities in the Maritimes, including Canada Games Stadium in Saint John, New Brunswick; Huskies Stadium in Halifax, Nova Scotia; and Moncton Stadium in Moncton, New Brunswick.
 The league conditionally approved an expansion franchise, the Atlantic Schooners, for play in the 1984 season, but the team never made it to play after plans for a stadium collapsed.

 No city in the Maritimes has a permanent stadium that meets CFL standards.
 As of 2010, the largest stadium in the Maritimes is Croix-Bleue Medavie Stadium, which has 8,300 permanent seats and is expandable to 20,000 with temporary seats.
 A pre-season game, dubbed Touchdown Atlantic, was held in Halifax in the 2005 CFL season and regular season games were played in Moncton under the same branding in 2010, 2011, and 2013.
 All 20,000 seats for the 2010 Moncton game sold out in 32 hours; the 2013 game did not sell out.
 Former Commissioner Mark Cohon said that Moncton Stadium would require massive renovations to host a CFL team permanently.
 The cost of the required renovations would be the equivalent of building a brand-new stadium.
 In November 2015, the Halifax city council voted 9–7 against purchasing land that would then be used to build a 20,000-seat stadium.
 It was agreed that the price tag for the land was too much, but the close vote indicated municipal interest in building a near CFL sized stadium in Halifax.